heimrichhannot/contao-newsalert-bundle/README.md

 The bundle comes with an interface to add custom news topic, for example categories, tags, authors.

+## Features
+* Let users subscribe to news topics
+* add different topic sources to subscribe for (e.g. categories, tags,..)
+* send notification to user, if news with subscribed topic(s)  are posted (via Notification Center)
+* Captcha in form field and opt-in process after subscribe

 ## Requirements

 * Contao 4.4